idosofi123/Vizu/README.md

 Vizu, as stated above, is mainly powered by a self-implemented audio onset detection algorithm which incorporates several known digital signal processing techniques.
 The code dedicated to it can be found in `core/src/Sound.cpp`.

 The algorithm is as follows:
 - **Segment the given signal into separated, overlapping windows**.
-This is
+This essentially assigns each frame with its corresponding audio segment.
+The windowing process has three parameters: hop size, window length size, and window function.